determined-ai/determined/docs/model-dev-guide/model-management/checkpoints.rst

 :meth:`~determined.experimental.client.Trial.list_checkpoints` method, which mirrors :meth:`~determined.experimental.client.Experiment.list_checkpoints` for an experiment.

-The snippet below demonstrates various ways of selecting a checkpoint from a trial.
+The following code illustrates methods to select specific checkpoints from a trial:

 .. code:: python